mongodb/docs/source/includes/list-mongodb-org-packages.rst

        the four component packages listed below.

    * - ``{+package-name-org+}-server``

-     - Contains the :binary:`~bin.mongod` daemon and associated configuration and init scripts.
+     - Contains the :binary:`~bin.mongod` daemon, associated init script, and a :doc:`configuration file
+       </reference/configuration-options>` (``/etc/mongod.conf``).
+You
+       can use the initialization script to start :binary:`~bin.mongod` with the configuration file.
+For details, see `Run MongoDB Community Edition`_.

+       .. include:: /includes/fact-installation-bind-ip-default-in-config.rst

    * - ``{+package-name-org+}-mongos``
      - Contains the :binary:`~bin.mongos` daemon.